ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "They usually start laying eggs when they are 5-6 months old and lay very well until they reach three years of age, then their egg-laying rate starts slowing down."
       },
       "s_kpznx": {
-        "meaning": "Nobody of them is over four years old, so most of them climb up to their compartments and lay their eggs."
+        "meaning": "None of them is over four years old, so most of them climb up to their compartments and lay their eggs."
       },
       "s_a8faz": {
-        "meaning": "It's fun to keep observe which of the compartments are the most popular with them."
+        "meaning": "It is interesting to observe which compartments are the most popular with them."
       },
       "s_1qvod": {
         "meaning": "Sometimes 15 eggs accumulate in one compartment, while the next one over remains completely empty, it's quite remarkable."